ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Shipping.Fedex/README.md

 ## Usage

 Create routes that respond to the OrderCloud platform's Integration Event webhooks.
 Inject the shipping interface IShipMethodCalculator and use it within the logic of the route.
-It is not recommended to rely directly on FedexCommand anywhere.
+It is not recommended to rely directly on FedexService anywhere.
 The layer of abstraction that IShipMethodCalculator provides decouples your code from Fedex as a specific provider and hides some internal complexity.

 ```c#
 public class CheckoutIntegrationEventController : CatalystController